celestemiriams/Fast-Food-Fast/README.md

     Fast-Food-Fast is an application that provides food delivery services for its users

 #### Features
-A user can make an order
+- A user can make an order
-A user can get a list of orders
+- A user can get a list of orders
-A user can get a specific order
+- A user can get a specific order
-A user can update order status
+- A user can update order status

 ### Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 #### Prerequistes
-    What things you need to install the software
+Things you need to install the software include:
     * Virtualenv
     * Python3
     * Flask